Sotty75/sdl-prototype/development_diary.md

 With this surface I can update a texture that i use to render the character using the SDL_LockTexture and SDL_UnlockTexture functions.
 I therefore can maintain a list of surfaces, one per each frame, and update the texture on each iteration frame.

+## September 18, 2025

+Today, I spend some time refininf the sprites module.
+Finally implemented the loading of the sprite animation data from a spritesheet with generic size.
+The indexing of each sprite in the spritesheet is made using a simple "wrap-around" technique mased on a module and division operations.

+Also I did setup the basic logic for the update sprite animation, where we actually animate the sprite on the screen given a specific time step, which we can set at about 125ms.
+Next time i will implement this logic where the surface of the textrue will be udated using the lock texture function.

+## Later

+- Controlling the sprite with the keyboard and the controller
+- Mouse controls and projection on the screen
+- Adding a background